onewelcome/identity-cloud-documentation/docs/products/access/topics/web-clients/web-client-migration.md

-# Migration of Web Clients without known plaintext secrets
+# Migration of Web Clients with hashed secrets

 ## Overview

 This guide explains how to migrate Web Clients that use Basic Authentication when only the hashed versions of their secrets are available.
 We focus on configuring these secrets through our API, assuming the hashing algorithm and its parameters are known.

-## Configuring the Web Client with a hshed secret
+## Configuring the Web Client with a hashed secret

 To configure a Web Client using a hashed secret, utilize the `hashed_client_secret` attribute in the Web Client creation request: